debtdao/Line-of-Credit/README.md

 ### Testnet Deployments

-We have deployed contracts to Gõrli testnet.
+We have deployed contracts to Görli testnet.
 [All deployed contract addresses including libraries and mock contracts](https://near-diploma-a92.notion.site/Deployed-Verified-Contracts-4717a0e2b231459e891e7e4565ec4e81)

 [List of tokens that are priced by our dummy oracle](https://near-diploma-a92.notion.site/Test-Tokens-10-17-2afd16dde17c45eeba14b780d58ba28b) that you can use for interacting with Line Of Credit and Escrow contracts (you can use any token for Spigot revenue as long as it can be traded to a whitelisted token)

-### Mainnet Deploymetns
+### Mainnet Deployments

 We have deployed 2 test versions of our contracts to Mainnet.
 You can find those contract address here: TODO